All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is where individuals remain living in their homes but begin to attend addiction treatment courses.

 These can include individual treatments or those as part of a group.

-For example, individuals can attend weekly individual counselling sessions, or perhaps talking therapy as part of a larger group with similar issues.
+For example, individuals can attend weekly individual counselling sessions, or one or more talking therapies as part of a larger group with similar issues.

 In all cases of addiction, professionals will need to assess the level of care that will be required during rehabilitation.